cosmos/ibc/spec/ics-026-relayer-module/README.md

 }
 ```

-The `ConnOpenConfirm` datagram acknowledges a handshake acknowledgement by an IBC module on another chain & finalizes the connection.
+The `ConnOpenConfirm` datagram acknowledges a handshake acknowledgement by an IBC module on another chain & finalises the connection.

 ```typescript
 interface ConnOpenConfirm {